Tubbz-alt/betsapi-gitbook/docs/events/odds.md

 Parameter | Required? | Description
 --------- | ------- | -----------
-event_id | Yes | Event ID you get from events/* source | No | Possible value: bet365, 10bet, ladbrokes, williamhill, betclic, pinnaclesports, planetwin365, ysb88, 188bet, unibet, bwin, betfair, betfred, cloudbet, betsson, betdaq, paddypower, sbobet, titanbet, betathome, dafabet, marathonbet, betvictor, intertops, betredkings, interwetten, betway, 1xbet, nitrogensports, winner, betregal, skybet. defaults to bet365. since_time | No | Integer. add_time will be >= $since_time in results.
+event_id | Yes | Event ID you get from events/* source | No | Possible value: bet365, 10bet, ladbrokes, williamhill, betclic, pinnaclesports, planetwin365, ysb88, 188bet, unibet, bwin, betfair, betfred, cloudbet, betsson, betdaq, paddypower, sbobet, titanbet, betathome, dafabet, marathonbet, betvictor, intertops, betredkings, interwetten, betway, 1xbet, nitrogensports, winner, betregal, skybet, marsbet. defaults to bet365. since_time | No | Integer. add_time will be >= $since_time in results.
 Faster to get only updates. odds_market | No | String. if you only need one (or few) market to save time/bandwidth, pass the related string like &odds_market=1 or &odds_market=2,3 etc.